 However, the bites can cause secondary infections through scratching, and severe cases can lead to anemia.
 Bed bugs can also lead to trouble sleeping and insomnia.

-- Keep an eye out for eggshells that are a whitish color.
+Keep an eye out for bed bug nymphs that are smaller and a whitish color.

-It's nearly impossible to eliminate an infestation yourself, but our trained, experienced technicians can remove every bed bug to ensure that they don't keep coming back.
+It's nearly impossible to eliminate an infestation yourself, but our trained, experienced technicians can quickly and effectively remove every bed bug in your West Palm Beach, FL area home to ensure that they don't keep coming back.

-Instead of wasting time trying to deal with the problem on your own, give us a call today to request a FREE quote or book a bed bug removal service.
+Instead of spending countless hours trying to deal with a bed bug problem on your own, give us a call today to request a free quote or book a bed bug removal service.